People of Phi Phi

 Phi Phi Island Residents: History and Settlement

 The first Phi Phi Island residents arrived between 1945 and 1950.
 These settlers came from three different areas and cultures.
 The very first Phi Phi island residents were from Koh Yai, which is right to the north of Phi Phi Island.
 Immediately following these settlers, came groups from the Krabi and Koh lanta provinces.
 This gave Phi Phi Island culture a nice blend.
-To this day, most of the Phi Phi island residents are direct descendents from the first settlers.
+To this day, most of the Phi Phi island residents are direct descendants from the first settlers.
 However, the residents keep close ties with their ancestors to maintain strong Phi Phi island culture.

 Phi Phi Island Culture: Sea Gypsies